MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/create-sharepoint-sites-and-add-users-with-powershell.md

 ```
 Owner,StorageQuota,Url,ResourceQuota,Template,TimeZoneID,Name
-<owner>@<tenant>.onmicrosoft.com,100,https://<tenant>.sharepoint.com/sites/TeamSite01,25,EHS#1,10,Contoso Team Site
+owner@tenant.onmicrosoft.com,100,https://tenant.sharepoint.com/sites/TeamSite01,25,EHS#1,10,Contoso Team Site
-<owner>@<tenant>.onmicrosoft.com,100,https://<tenant>.sharepoint.com/sites/Blog01,25,BLOG#0,10,Contoso Blog
+owner@tenant.onmicrosoft.com,100,https://tenant.sharepoint.com/sites/Blog01,25,BLOG#0,10,Contoso Blog
-<owner>@<tenant>.onmicrosoft.com,150,https://<tenant>.sharepoint.com/sites/Project01,25,PROJECTSITE#0,10,Project Alpha
+owner@tenant.onmicrosoft.com,150,https://tenant.sharepoint.com/sites/Project01,25,PROJECTSITE#0,10,Project Alpha
-<owner>@<tenant>.onmicrosoft.com,150,https://<tenant>.sharepoint.com/sites/Community01,25,COMMUNITY#0,10,Community Site
+owner@tenant.onmicrosoft.com,150,https://tenant.sharepoint.com/sites/Community01,25,COMMUNITY#0,10,Community Site
 ```
 Where:
-- <tenant> is the name of your tenant.
+- *tenant* is the name of your tenant.
 You can press Ctrl+H when you use Notepad to bulk replace faster.
-- <owner> is the user name of the user on your tenant to whom you want to grant the role of primary site collection administrator.
+- *owner* is the user name of the user on your tenant to whom you want to grant the role of primary site collection administrator.

-Save the file on your desktop as SiteCollections.csv.
+Save the file on your desktop as **SiteCollections.csv**.

  > [!TIP]
 > Before you use this or any other .csv or Windows PowerShell script file, it is good practice to make sure that there are no extraneous or nonprinting characters.
 Open the file in Word, and in the ribbon, click the paragraph icon to show nonprinting characters.
 There should be no extraneous nonprinting characters.
 For example, there should be no paragraph marks beyond the final one at the end of the file.